 By Jason Foster

-Interviews with United Food and Commercial Workers in Alberta
+Interviews Related to United Food and Commercial Workers in Alberta

 With its vast grasslands and thriving cattle ranches Alberta has long been the centre of Canada’s meatpacking industry.
 From the province’s first plant in 1890 to Edmonton’s thriving Packingtown in the 1950s to today’s massive industrial plants in High River and Brooks producing 70% of Canada’s beef products, meatpacking has been an important source of employment and economic activity.
 And where there are meatpacking plants there are meatpacking workers fighting for their rights.
 Given that meatpacking is dangerous, physically demanding and fast-paced work there are good reasons for meatpacking workers to fight.